Request a demo and see what’s inside:

 A dying person must be given personal, physical and emotional care to high standards to enable them to die with dignity, in comfort and free from pain, surrounded by people who care for them.
 The NHS End-of-life Care Programme and its successors show how the quality of end-of-life care across the spectrum of health and social care services can be improved.

-The current coronavirus (Covid-19) pandemic has raised specific challenges for care home service users, their families and the staff with regard to end-of-life care provision.
-Care home service users are particularly vulnerable to the infection and therefore outbreaks in care homes may prove to be devastating.
+The coronavirus (Covid-19) pandemic presented specific challenges for care home service users, their families and the staff with regard to end-of-life care provision.
+Care home service users have proven to be particularly vulnerable to the infection and outbreaks in care homes proved devastating.

-As the rate of infection is decreasing across the country, restrictions are being lifted.
-However, a number of changes still need to be adhered to and it remains likely the frequency of visits will be limited and/or controlled for the foreseeable future.
+Although the rate of infection is decreasing, restrictions still need to be adhered to and it remains likely the frequency of visits and visitors will be limited and/or controlled for the foreseeable future.

 Key points you need to know on this topic.